ProQR Therapeutics N.V. (PRQR) Shares Up Despite Recent Market Volatility

 Analysts’ Opinion of PRQR

-Many brokerage firms have already submitted their reports for PRQR stocks, with Cantor Fitzgerald repeating the rating for PRQR by listing it as a “Overweight.”
-The predicted price for PRQR in the upcoming period, according to Cantor Fitzgerald is $5 based on the research report published on December 22nd of the previous year 2022.
+Many brokerage firms have already submitted their reports for PRQR stocks, with JMP Securities repeating the rating for PRQR by listing it as a “Mkt Outperform.”
+The predicted price for PRQR in the upcoming period, according to JMP Securities is $5 based on the research report published on March 30th of the current year 2023.

-Citigroup, on the other hand, stated in their research note that they expect to see PRQR reach a price target of $1.70, previously predicting the price at $37.
-The rating they have provided for PRQR stocks is “Neutral” according to the report published on February 14th, 2022.
+Cantor Fitzgerald, on the other hand, stated in their research note that they expect to see PRQR reach a price target of $5, previously predicting the price at $0.80.
+The rating they have provided for PRQR stocks is “Overweight” according to the report published on December 22nd, 2022.

-Stifel gave a rating of “Hold” to PRQR, setting the target price at $3 in the report published on February 11th of the previous year.
+Citigroup gave a rating of “Neutral” to PRQR, setting the target price at $1.70 in the report published on February 14th of the previous year.

-During the last 5 trading sessions, PRQR rose by +13.25%, which changed the moving average for the period of 200-days by +351.23% in comparison to the 20-day moving average, which settled at $3.17.
-In addition, ProQR Therapeutics N.V. saw -2.97% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, PRQR fell by -37.33%, which changed the moving average for the period of 200-days by +195.62% in comparison to the 20-day moving average, which settled at $3.06.
+In addition, ProQR Therapeutics N.V. saw -39.19% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for PRQR